greenelab/lab-website-template/index.md

 ---
 ---

-# Who we are
+# Who we are, what we do

 We are a research laboratory at the [University of Colorado Anschutz Medical Campus](https://medschool.cuanschutz.edu/).
 We design advanced machine learning methods applied to human disease with a systems biology approach.
+Strongly committed to open science and open source, we use [GitHub](https://github.com/pivlab) for the development of our tools and [Manubot](https://manubot.org/) for collaborative, versioned scholarly manuscripts.

 {% include section.html %}